 Message from the Dean 02

-Commitment to Equity, Diversity and Inclusion 03
+A Commitment to Inclusive Excellence 03

 An Innovative, Modern Curriculum 05

 Real-World Training 09

 Extraordinary Faculty 11

-A Culture of Support 15
+A Culture of Engagement 15

-We Change the World 19
+We Change the World 21

-Launch Your Legal Career 23
+Launch Your Legal Career 25

-Alumni Experiences 27
+Alumni Experiences 29

-Welcome to Irvine and Our Community 31
+Welcome to Irvine and Our Community 33

-Join UCI Law 35
+Join UC Irvine School of Law 39

-A MESSAGE FROM DEAN PARRISH
+A MESSAGE FROM

+DEAN PARRISH

-Dear prospective UCI Law student,
+Dear prospective UC Irvine Law student,

-Each year, we make extraordinary investments in our students.
+Each year, extraordinary students from around the U.S. and the world join us in Irvine.
 Those students have options to attend any of the top law schools in the country, but we choose them and they choose us because they want to be part of a distinct, supportive and dynamic community.
-Above all we prepare our students with the skills and mindset to make a difference in a rapidly changing world.
+Above all, we prepare our students with the skills and mindset to be top advocates who can make a difference.
 In the following pages, you will get a glimpse of what makes our community special and how we empower our students to become exceptional lawyers who will change the world.

 We are proud of our history.
-Opened in 2009, the Law School is still imbued with the palpable energy and excitement of our founding.
-The Law School was established by visionaries who wanted to reimagine legal education, while building a premier law school embedded in one of the most innovative public research universities in the United States.
-Because of that history, UCI Law is unique in the emphasis we place on interdisciplinary and global perspectives, along with a deep commitment to public service, social justice, research excellence, skills training and experiential learning.
-It is this combination - where law students work hand-in-hand with brilliant faculty who are at the top of their fields - that fosters the environment that will challenge you and push you, while helping you become a promising lawyer and thought leader.
+Opened in 2009, UC Irvine School of Law is still imbued with the palpable energy and excitement of our founding.
+The Law School was established by visionaries who wanted to reimagine legal education, while building a premier law school embedded in one of the most innovative public research universities.
+Because of that history, the Law School is unique in the emphasis we place on interdisciplinary and global perspectives, along with a deep commitment to public service and the public interest, justice and equity, skills training and experiential learning.
+It is this combination - where law students work hand-in-hand with brilliant faculty who are at the top of their fields - that fosters the environment that will challenge you and push you, while helping you succeed.